1985shree/8-week-SQL-challenge/README.md

 # 8-week-SQL-challenge
-This lists the fun problems and solutions of [Danny Ma's 8 week SQL challenge!](https://8weeksqlchallenge.com/getting-started/)

 First week:
 [Danny's Diner](https://8weeksqlchallenge.com/case-study-1/)

+Here are the fun problems and solutions of [Danny Ma's 8 week SQL challenge!](https://8weeksqlchallenge.com/getting-started/)

 Question1.
 What is the total amount each customer spent at the restaurant?